MRU-COMP1502-2020-4/MRU-COMP-1502-202004/counter_project/readme.md

 * Overall
    * Get a count of the current people inside
    * Get a count of total people over the day
+   * Set a limit on number of people in
+   * Check if current occupancy is over the limit

 ## Test Plan